Skip to content

 • Which formats are supported?

-With API platform, when exposing a DateTimeInterface property, make sure to use the DateTimeNormalizer and set the timezone to UTC:
+With API Platform, when exposing a DateTimeInterface property, use the custom DateTimeUtcNormalizer from Dbp\Relay\CoreBundle\Serializer:

 use ApiPlatform\Metadata\ApiProperty;